Q: What is the Saarburg International Music Festival & School?

-A: You can find travel information under ” Travel information” on the Festival website.
+A: You can find travel information in the section ” Travel information” on the Festival website.
 However, the Festival will be providing complimentary bus Transfer service from/to the Findel airport in Luxembourg, which is the closest airport to Saarburg.
 Since overseas flights are not flying directly into Luxembourg, you will need first to travel into one of European capitals (London, Zürich, Brussels, Paris, Munich, Amsterdam or Frankfurt) and then fly into Luxembourg.

 Q: Do I need Travel/ Travel cancellation insurance?

 A: Absolutely.
 Every participant, faculty, guest artist or observer/visitor is responsible for his/her own insurance.
-Considering that the Festival does not envision any refunds (exceptions are: refund of deposit when the applicant is not accepted to the program or refund of deposit/tuition if the Festival is cancelled through the organizers due to force majeure), we strongly recommend to carry trip cancellation insurance, in case some unforeseeable circumstances, which are not covered by regular travel insurance policy, may prevent you from participation after you already paid for the program.
+Considering that the Festival does not envision any refunds (exceptions are: refund of deposit when the applicant is not accepted to the program or refund of deposit/tuition if the Festival is cancelled through the organizers due to force majeure), we strongly recommend to carry trip cancellation insurance in particular, in case some unforeseeable circumstances, which are not covered by regular travel insurance policy, may prevent you from participation after you already paid for the program.
 This may allow you to claim any related to the participation costs paid to the Festival .
 Please contact various Insurance companies for specific coverage/refund policies.
 Here are links to information on CFAR: